[−][src]Trait gio::ApplicationExt

 new messages.

-If a previous notification was sent with the same id
+If a previous notification was sent with the same id, it will be

 notification.
 This works even for notifications sent from a previous